oss-generic/process/docs/ManagingReleases.md

 ## Making a release

-Release day - 3:

-* [Optional] Post a comment on ongoing PRs of the current milestone to remind the dev/reviewer to finish by the release date.

-Release day:

 1. Ensure the target commit on `master` is not broken.
 1. Merge to `release` branch.
 1. Create a release.